 Groups may not store materials at the Library without prior permission from the Director.

 The Community Meeting Room serves as the official meeting room for the Board of Selectmen, Appeals, School, Planning and the Budget Committee.
 It has audio/visual equipment and live cable television broadcasting and recording capabilities which are used to broadcast various town meetings over Channel 1302.
-It is made available to the Town of York on Monday, Wednesday, and Thursday evenings for standing meetings.
 When possible and when requested, the meeting room is also available to the Town of York for additional needs.
-Other groups may use the Community Meeting Room when not in use by library or Town programming.
+Other groups may use the Community Meeting Room when not in use by Library or Town programming.

 The Library is not responsible for damage or loss to equipment, supplies, exhibits, or other items owned by an individual or group and used in the meeting rooms.
 If insurance is necessary for any materials brought into the Library meeting rooms, the person or group using the rooms must provide that insurance.